Get

 What Are Dogs Most Commonly Allergic To?

 Most commonly, dogs react to a protein source in food, usually an animal protein.
 Also, contrary to popular belief, this typically will occur over time.
-When a dog eats the same protein, brand, or type of food for years, their body may become allergic to a protein source in that food causing their immune system to create antibodies to that item.
+When a dog eats the same protein for years, their body may become allergic to it causing their immune system to create antibodies to that compound.
 This will trigger an immune response that causes itching, inflammation, and irritation, most commonly of the skin and ears.

-While dogs can be allergic to grain sources, it is much more rare than proteins.
+While dogs can be allergic to grains and vegetables, it is much more rare than animal-based proteins.
 So while your dog may react to foods with rice in it, making you think that’s the source, more likely there’s a common source of protein that is the actual culprit.

 divider dog faces oct 2024